Spinal cord injury

-Today, advances in stem cell research and nerve cell regeneration give hope for a greater recovery for people with spinal cord injuries.
-At the same time, new treatments are being investigated for people with long-standing spinal cord injuries.
+Advances in stem cell research and nerve cell regeneration give hope for greater recovery for people with spinal cord injuries.
+And new treatments are being investigated for people with long-standing spinal cord injuries.

 No one knows when new treatments will be available, but you can remain hopeful about the future of spinal cord research while living your life to the fullest today.

 Traumatic spinal cord injuries are emergencies, and people who are injured might not be able to participate in their care at first.

 A number of specialists will be involved in stabilizing the condition, including a doctor who specializes in nervous system disorders (neurologist) and a surgeon who specializes in spinal cord injuries and other nervous system problems (neurosurgeon), among others.

 A doctor who specializes in spinal cord injuries will lead your rehabilitation team, which will include a variety of specialists.